bawjames/UKHSA/README.md

         docker compose --profile prod up
         ```
     3. The default URL is `[::1]:8080`

+Not all changes can be hot reloaded.
+It works best for changes to Views

 To apply database migrations use the `docker compose run update` command